WE ARE HERE - STRONGER TOGETHER

 The Here and Now Project Care Basket is the first stage of our outreach to the newly paralyzed and their family.
 The package contains tasty snacks, small gift items, and other swag to make hospital life a little more comfortable.

 The package also provides useful information about local and national resources, including equipment, activities, assistance programs, and other organizations that can help ease the transition out of the clinical setting.

-Our outreach continues breaking through barriers of isolation by connecting people whose lives have been affected by paralysis through monthly private support meetings.
-The knee-to-knee connections made at each one is the lifeblood of our fellowship, where members speak candidly and find real life solutions to everyday challenges.
+Our outreach continues breaking barriers of isolation by connecting people whose lives have been affected by paralysis through monthly private support meetings.
+The knee-to-knee connections made at each one are the lifeblood of our fellowship, where members speak candidly and find real life solutions to everyday challenges.

 The support doesn’t end with those directly affected by paralysis; their loved ones need support, too.
 We designate time at our meetings for families and spouses as well.